 Conviction (dirs.
 Ariella Pahlke, Nance Ackerman, & Teresa MacInnes)

 Conviction follows a group of women in a Nova Scotia prison who are encouraged by the Elizabeth Fry Society (an advocacy group for women dealing with the justice system) to participate in a program imagining alternatives to prison.
-The film highlights how the rate of women being incarcerated in Canada is on the rise; the legal, medical, and educational systems, and sometimes even the women’s own families, do not know where else to send them to get the support they need.
-Canadian governments have failed to imagine alternatives – at one poignant moment, the representative from Elizabeth Fry reflects that it’s hard to get even incarcerated women to imagine rehabilitation solutions outside their own containment.
+Conviction highlights how the rate of women being incarcerated in Canada is on the rise; the legal, medical, and educational systems, and sometimes even the women’s own families, do not know where else to send them to get the support they need.
+Canadian governments have failed to imagine alternatives — at one poignant moment, the representative from Elizabeth Fry reflects that it’s hard to get even incarcerated women to imagine rehabilitation solutions outside their own containment.

-The film, partially shot by the incarcerated women themselves, does not follow popular depictions such as Orange Is the New Black, which ignore the rough situations that lead to incarceration.
+The documentary, partially shot by the incarcerated women themselves, does not follow popular depictions such as Orange Is the New Black, which ignore the rough situations that lead to incarceration.
 Instead, Conviction offers a complex portrayal of these women at both their best and their worst.
-What we do see is that even at their lowest, the women in prison are more of a danger to themselves than to society.
+What we do see in Conviction is that even at their lowest, the women in prison are more of a danger to themselves than to society.
 Prison offers stability, but at the same time, sets them up for failure when they are released into society with no supports in place.
 Conviction sparks the imagination necessary to envision alternatives. – BP